petr999/wealthis/README.md

 then <http://localhost> for UI.

+# Synopsis

+Type `Michael` to find Michael.
+Type `E*` to find Emma, Eve and Edwards.

 # Caveats

-add `*` to end of search string, search as you type, more user's fields
+add `*` to end of search string, search as you type, more user's fields, pagination.